Lachanophobia: Understanding the Fear of Vegetables

 Exposure Therapy

 One such treatment might be exposure therapy.
 This type of treatment may be extremely advantageous for an individual suffering from a phobia or irrational fear of vegetables.
-Exposure therapy has been known to be an effective treatment for those suffering with most phobias.
+Exposure therapy has been known to be an effective treatment for those suffering from most phobias.
 Just as the name implies, the counselor or therapist will slowly, but progressively, expose the patient to their fears.
 The overall goal of this type of therapy is to desensitize the patient from their irrational fear.
 Theoretically, the more the patient faces their fear, the less it will bother them.

 Dialectical Behavior Therapy (DBT)